-Search Engine Optimization or SEO has been the bane of digital marketers’ existence for years.
-While some thought it to be a dead and outdated marketing practice, it turned out to be very effective – just with a few meticulous tweaks.
+Search Engine Optimization or SEO has been both the bane and highlight of digital marketers’ existence for years.
+While some thought it to be a dead and outdated marketing practice, it turned out to be very effective – just with a few meticulous tweaks, particularly local SEO.

 If small businesses serving location-based target markets integrate local SEO in their online marketing efforts, they may be more likely to receive more traffic.
 Additionally, 28% of the time local searches end in a sale online or offline.

 Furthermore, the fact that 80% of disposable income in the United States is spent within 20 miles of the customer’s home is compelling enough to integrate local SEO.

 Here are a few tips out of many that can help you get started on the right foot with local SEO:

 If you consult any digital marketing professional, this will be the first advice they’ll give you.
 Google My Business is a way small businesses can verify their business’s presence on Google as authentic.

 You can optimize your Google My Business page with the correct address, website link, phone numbers, timings, the exact location you serve (multiple locations if you are based in different areas) etc.

 The URL of your website, the content you post on it and each web page’s title, headers, meta descriptions, alt-text etc. are all opportunities for optimizing your content for local search engine results pages (SERPs).